aws/aws-cdk/CONTRIBUTING.md

     ## End Commit Message
     ```

-  - If your change introduces a breaking change. add `BREAKING CHANGE: {describe-breaking-changes-in-a-single-paragraph}` as the last paragraph of the `Commit Message` section.
+  - If your change introduces a breaking change, describe it as the last paragraph in the `Commit Message` section like so:

+    ```
+    BREAKING CHANGE: Description of what broke and how to achieve this behavior now
+    * **module-name:** Another breaking change
+    * **module-name:** Yet another breaking change
+    ```

+    > Notice how multiple breaking changes should be formatted.

+  - Should indicate which issues are fixed: `fixes #<issue>` or `closes #<issue>`.
+  - Shout out to collaborators.
+  - If not obvious (i.e. from unit tests), describe how you verified that your change works.
+This should be separate from the `Commit Message` section, as its only intended for the review process.

+  Here is an example PR you should use as a reference: https://github.com/aws/aws-cdk/pull/6553.

+  > **We validate this format automatically as part of our PR checks, so don't worry, you can't get this wrong :)**

 * Please follow the PR checklist written below.
 We trust our contributors to self-check, and this helps that process!
 * Discuss review comments and iterate until you get at least one “Approve”.
 When iterating, push new commits to the